-Situated on the rim of an ancient crater in the stunning atmosphere of Uganda’s Lake Kyaninga and the legendary Mountains of the Moon sits Kyaninga Lodge, a wooden castle with gardens one would expect to grace an English country house.
+Situated on the rim of an ancient crater sits Kyaninga Lodge in Uganda, a wooden castle with gardens one would expect to grace an English country house.
+Guests are surrounded by the stunning atmosphere of Uganda’s Lake Kyaninga and the legendary Mountains of the Moon, perfectly poised for adventure.

 The impressive main area at Kyaninga Lodge offers comfortable seating areas set around a double-sided open fireplace, an ideal backdrop for a drink from the bar or a board game.
 The dining room, furnished with textured Myule furniture, offers an extensive wine list and delicious European-inspired cuisine, tweaked to incorporate local ingredients, most of which are hand picked from the lodge’s own garden or one of the neighboring markets.